 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 V emerges as the winner of the contest (8 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V is the clear winner of the match-up (10 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons